balakarthikeyan/notes/questions/laravel.md

 A primary key is a fundamental concept in database design.
 It is a unique identifier that is assigned to each record in a database table.
 The primary key serves as a means to uniquely identify and distinguish individual rows or records within a table.

 ### Q30.
 What is Laravel Breeze ?
-Laravel Breeze is a minimal, simple implementation of all of Laravel’s authentication features, including login, registration, password reset, email verification, and password confirmation and profile.
+Laravel Breeze is a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation and profile.

 ### Q31.
 What is the principal diferences between Doctrine and Eloquent?
 `Data Source Architectural Patterns :` Active Record, Data Mapper